Hydraean/hydra/README.md

 > The Web Application for Project Seantinel Cloud-based Admin Dashboard

-> [NOTE] This project is no longer update.
+> [NOTE] This project is no longer updated.
 A new version of the system is currently under development.

 ### Features